Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] by combining partial segments into full hours.
 - [x] as full hours.

-### in Amazon EC2, what is the limit of Reserved Instances per Availability Zone each month?
+### In Amazon EC2, what is the limit of Reserved Instances per Availability Zone each month?

 - [ ] 5.
 - [x] 20.